 Admissions Criteria

-Please note, the SRA requires you to have passed SQE1 before you can book and sit your SQE2 assessment.
-We recommend that students only apply for this course, if by the time it starts, you have either completed a SQE1 preparation course, sat SQE1 or have been granted exemptions from SQE1 by the SRA.
+Please note, the SRA requires you to have passed SQE1 before you can book your SQE2 assessment (unless you have an exemption from SQE1).
+We recommend therefore that students only apply for this course if, by the time it starts:

-If you haven't prepared for or passed SQE1, don't have a UK law degree, or equivalent experience based on the Law of England & Wales, we strongly recommend you take our Graduate Foundation in Law programme before starting this module.
+If you haven't prepared for or passed SQE1, don't have a UK law degree, or equivalent experience based on the Law of England & Wales, we strongly recommend you take our Graduate Diploma in Law before starting this module.

 Click here to see our Admissions Guidance.